junxit/us-congress-bills-109/metadata.md

 - 2006-03-09 — Introduced in House
 - 2006-03-09 — Referred to the House Committee on Government Reform.
 - 2006-03-09 — Sponsor introductory remarks on measure.
 (CR E338)
+- 2006-06-29 — Committee Consideration and Mark-up Session Held.
+- 2006-06-29 — Ordered to be Reported by Unanimous Consent.
+- 2006-07-18 — Considered under suspension of the rules. (consideration: CR H5329-5331)
+- 2006-07-18 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+721.
+- 2006-07-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-07-18 — Mr. Marchant moved to suspend the rules and agree to the resolution.
+- 2006-07-18 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H5329)
+- 2006-07-18 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H5329)